xiaodaigh/JDF.jl/README.md

 When saving a JDF, each vector is Blosc compressed (using the default settings) if possible; this includes all `T` and `Unions{Missing, T}` types where `T` is `isbits`.
 For `String` vectors, they are first converted to Run Length Encoding (RLE), and the lengths component in the RLE are `Blosc` compressed.

+## Development Plans
+I will prioritize bugs fixes but once I consider the format is stable I will freeze development unless a bug is reported.
+So new features will be slow to come onboard.
+This is because I have other OSS commitments including [R's {disk.frame}](http:/diskframe.com).

 ## Notes
 Parallel read and write support is only available from Julia 1.3.